arthur-timoteo/next-level-week-return_impulse/README.md

 ## Project

 Feedget is a widget that can be inserted in websites and mobile apps to collect users feedback.
 First the user select a category to your feedback, then he must write about your feedback.
 The user can chose take or not a screenshot to send together with feedback.
-One email is send to adminstrator with the eedback.
+One email is send to adminstrator with the feedback.

 ## Features